-Table 12 presents the results of two random-effects probit models.
+Table 10 presents the results of two probit models with clustering at the individual level.
 In the first specification, we do not include the cost of matching as a regressor.
-In this specification, the coefficient for $\beta=0$ is negative and significant; thus reducing β from 20 to 0 decreases the probability that player 2 will try to match player 1's price.
-Including the cost of matching in the regression, however, we find that neither the dummies nor their interactions are significant, while the coeffecient on the cost of matching is significant and negative.
+In this specification, the coefficient for $D{\beta 00}$ is negative and significant; thus reducing β from 20 to 0 decreases the probability that player 2 will try to match player 1's price.
+Including the cost of matching in the regression, however, we find that neither the dummies nor their interactions are significant-the coefficient for the previously significant $D{\beta 00}$ dummy falls almost by a half, while the precision of the estimate stays about the same.
+The coefficient on the cost of matching, however, is significant and negative.
 This finding suggests that the rise in matching that occurs when we increase β from 0 to 20 is not because matching is more focal, but rather because an increase of β decreases the cost of matching.26

-8 Concluding Remarks
+VII.
+Concluding Remarks

 The appeal of games with strategic complementarities is simple: as long as players are adaptive learners, the game will, in the limit, converge to the set bounded by the largest and smallest Nash equilibria.
 This convergence depends on neither initial conditions nor the assumption of a particular learning model.
-Unfortunately, while many competitive environments are supermodular,27 many are not.
-In this study, we examine whether there are non-supermodular games which have the same convergence properties as supermodular ones.
+Unfortunately, while many competitive environments are supermodular, many are not.
+In this study, we examine whether there are nonsupermodular games which have the same convergence properties as supermodular ones.
 We also study whether there exists a clear convergence ranking among games with strategic complementarities.

 Our results confirm the findings of previous experimental studies that supermodular games perform significantly better than games far below the supermodular threshold.
-However, from a little below the threshold to the threshold, the change in convergence level is statistically insignificant.
-This results suggests that in the context of mechanism design, the designer need not be overly concerned with setting parameters that are firmly above the supermodular threshold-close is just as good.
+From a little below the threshold to the threshold, however, the change in convergence level is statistically insignificant.
+This results suggests that in the context of mechanism design, the designer need not be overly concerned with setting parameters that are firmly above the supermodular threshold: close is just as good.
 It also enlarges the set of robustly stable games.
-For example, the Falkinger mechanism (Falkinger 1996) is not supermodular, but close.
-This results suggest that near-supermodular games perform like supermodular ones.
+For example, the Falkinger mechanism (Falkinger, 1996) is not supermodular, but close.
+These results suggest that near-supermodular games perform like supermodular ones.